camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Global front
 ............

-The global front will offer a unique entry point on port 80 that provide the 'main' project on `/` and the others on `/<project_name>/`.
+The global front offers a unique entry point on port 80 that provides the 'main' project on `/` and the others on `/<project_name>/`.

 Activate it in the vars: